SMUAbdullah/SLAFIT/README.md

 conda install bioconda::samtools==1.18
 conda install bioconda::pysam
 conda install conda-forge::numpy
-conda install bioconda::varscan
-conda install bioconda::quasirecomb
+conda install bioconda::cutesv
-conda install bioconda::bwa==0.7.17
+conda install bioconda::minimap2
 conda install bioconda::mafft
 conda install bioconda::snakemake
 ```
 ### Example data
 Example data is present as `data/reads.zip` and needs to be extracted into the directory `data` before running the pipeline.
 ### Running the pipeline
-- Execution privileges can be set by `chmod -R 700 paper-MPL-short-reads-master`.
+- Execution privileges can be set by `chmod -R 700 SLAFIT-master`.
-- The pipeline can be run on the example data by running the file `src/MPL-R.sh`.
+- The pipeline can be run on the example data by running the file `src/SLAFIT.sh`.
 - The pipeline can also be run via snakemake by typing `snakemake --cores n` in the main directory, where `n` is the number of available CPU cores.
 ### Output files
 - Output files generated during each step of the pipeline are stored in the directory `output`.